 Making decisions on clutter

-Clutter can become an issue because of an attachment we have to our things that we find it hard to let go.
+Making decisions on clutter can be difficutl because of an attachment we have to our things that we find it hard to let go.
 It is really important to address the attachment issue if we want to be successful in continuing to stay organised and have our clutter under control.

 Many people have de-cluttered an area, only to find more stuff creeping in and the area becoming cluttered again.
 Others are unable to let go in the first place and the area remains cluttered.